-How to Get a Chase Sapphire Preferred Credit Limit Increase by Phone:
+How to Get a Chase Sapphire Preferred Credit Limit Increase over the Phone:

 - Enter your card number.